top of page

 Chemical Controls

-• Insecticides: Use insecticides labeled for leatherjackets and chafer grubs carefully, following all instructions.
+• Insecticides: Use insecticides labelled for leatherjackets and chafer grubs carefully, following all instructions.
 Apply in early autumn or late summer when larvae are young and most vulnerable.

 • Timing is key: Applying chemicals too late reduces effectiveness and can harm beneficial insects.